 To request a FREE residential Cease-the-Grease package, please send an e-mail with your mailing address to Cease-the-Grease Promotion.
 Must be a City of Round Rock resident as determined by your City of Round Rock water bill.

 Food service establishments also contribute oil, grease and food particles to the sanitary sewer.

-- The City of Round Rock's Code of Ordinances Chapter 44 - Utilities, Article IV Pretreatment Program, contains certain requirements for these establishments to control the amount of material discharged.
+The City of Round Rock's Code of Ordinances Chapter 44 - Utilities, Article IV Pretreatment Program, contains certain requirements for these establishments to control the amount of material discharged.